RicciFlowing/NaiveBayes/_posts/2015-11-16-spamfilter.markdown

   end
 ```

-Before we can use our app.
-Be sure to put some examples posts in your seed file
+Before we can use our app, we need to make sure to put some example posts in our seed file

 ``` ruby
 Post.create([{text: 'Hello I am a friendly post', content_type: 'verified_content'},